offchan42/machine-learning-curriculum/README.md

 > class of tasks `T` and performance measure `P` if its performance at tasks in
 > `T`, as measured by `P`, improves with experience `E`.

-* [Artificial Intelligence, Revealed](https://code.facebook.com/pages/1902086376686983) a quick introduction by Yann LeCun, mostly about Machine Learning ideas
+* [Artificial Intelligence, Revealed](https://code.facebook.com/pages/1902086376686983) a quick introduction by Yann LeCun, mostly about Machine Learning ideas, Deep Learning, and convolutional neural network
 * [How do I learn machine learning? - Quora](https://www.quora.com/How-do-I-learn-machine-learning-1)
 * [Intro to Machine Learning - Udacity](https://www.udacity.com/course/intro-to-machine-learning--ud120) hands on scikit-learn (python) programming learning on core ML concepts
 * [Machine Learning: Supervised, Unsupervised & Reinforcement - Udacity](https://www.udacity.com/course/machine-learning--ud262) the 2 instructors are hilarious